tango-controls/rest-api/docs/subscriptions.md

 2. Implementation MUST un-subscribe when there is no client for a particular upstream
 3. Implementation MAY export reconnection timeout to the configuration
 4. Implementation MAY separate subscriptions by client/app/user
+5. Implementation MAY NOT implement errors broadcasting as client MUST assume that error event occurs only due to connection lose

 ## References